-Seated Chairman: Jason Dupree.
-Standing from left: Richard C. Cole, Jr., Clyde "Boots" Thomas, Vice-Chairman George Coker, Bertha Dunn, Mark Townsend (absent Randy Hickerson)
+Seated: Chairman Jason Dupree.
+Standing from left to right: Clyde “Boots” Thomas, George Coker, Bertha Dunn, Randall Hickerson.
+(Absent Thomas Scott and Mark Townsend).

 The function of the Planning Division is to analyze current and projected future development to ensure that growth of the City is a planned, orderly activity.
 It involves planning efforts to guide the course of the City to achieve desired beneficial and necessary objectives of local development as reviewed by the Planning Commission and authorized by the City Board of Directors in the 1988 Comprehensive Development Plan.
 The Planning staff is composed of: